mdp-toolkit/mdp-docs/sphinx/source/tutorial/ch2_advanced.rst

     >>> gc.train(mdp.numx_rand.random((50, 3)) - 0.8, -1)

 We have trained the node and assigned the labels +1 and -1 to the sample points.
-Note that in this simple case we don’t need to give a label to each individual point, when only a single label is given, it is assigned to the whole batch of features.
+Note that in this simple case we do not need to give a label to each individual point, when only a single label is given, it is assigned to the whole batch of features.
 However, it is also possible to use the more explicit form::